North Carolina Court Records

 In addition to fines, some penalties can be incurred based on the nature of the cited violation and the outcome.
 The offender's license type and driving record history may also affect these penalties.
 A specific number of penalty points, again based on the violation, will be added to the record of a convicted driver.
 Accumulating a certain number of points over a certain period, usually up to 12 points within 36 months, will result in a suspension, and you will need to pay a fee to reinstate your license.

 Traffic violations are classified as moving and non-moving violations.
-Moving violations are traffic laws a vehicle violates in motion while Non-moving violations relate to parking or faulty violations.
-Non-moving violations can also occur when the car is moving but are differentiated by the treatment of the courts and the North Carolina Department of Motor Vehicles (DMV), as non-moving violations are not reported to the DMV and will not appear on your driving record.
+Moving violations are traffic laws a vehicle violates while in motion, while non-moving violations relate to parking or faulty violations.
+Non-moving violations can also occur when the car is moving, but are differentiated by the treatment of the courts and the North Carolina Department of Motor Vehicles (DMV), as non-moving violations are not reported to the DMV and will not appear on your driving record.

 What to Do When You Get a Traffic Ticket in North Carolina?